-Our Digital Programme is a creative response to the many difficulties this last year has presented.
-The COVID-19 pandemic has and continues to disproportionately affect Black and ethnic minority communities in the UK and across the globe.
+Our Digital Programme 2021 was produced as a creative response to the many difficulties the COVID-19 pandemic presented.
+It continues to disproportionately affect Black and ethnic minority communities in the UK and across the globe.

-The brutal murder of George Floyd followed by the protests last summer affected all of us on a personal level.
-We are a company founded by three Black men.
-And we wanted to give a space and a platform to three Black choreographers.
-We wanted to nurture their talent and vision, in line with the ethos out of which our company was born almost forty years ago.
+The brutal murder of George Floyd followed by the protests in 2020 affected all of us on a personal level.
+Phoenix is a company founded by three Black men, and this Digital Programme aimed to give a space and a platform to three Black choreographers, to nurture heir talent and vision, in line with the ethos out of which the company was born almost forty years ago.

 Miguel Altunaga, Kennedy Mutanga Jr and Carlos Martinez worked with our company dancers.
 Through the pressures of multiple lockdowns and the precarious circumstance of life under a pandemic, they were able to explore their own practice and unleash their creativity as choreographers and artists.
 These exciting short dance films, each of them distinctly separate, are the fruits of this journey.